svekeman/www-greenitglobe/www.greenitglobe.com/content/gener8/index.md

 Our racks instantly provide IT infrastructure produced as cloud units.
 Combining cloud units provide you with scale-out capacity for storage, compute and performance.

-This allows you to build your own Amazon cloud.

 - Our hyperconverged racks provision has both fast storage and dense compute capacity for heavy IT production workloads.
 - Our units are agnostic to used technology, you can use this to provison high performance virtual machines, secure virtual datacenters or desktops.
 All is possible.